How Marriott Bonvoy Credit Cards Can Get You More Free Stays

 The Free Night Award (in this case of 50,000 points, potentially worth $600 at high-end properties) and the $300 annual Marriott credit more than cover the $450 annual fee.
-There’s a Priority Pass Select membership to look forward to, a Global Entry/TSA PreCheck application fee credit, and premium internet at eligible hotels as well.
+(Rates & Fees) There’s a Priority Pass Select membership to look forward to (though it excludes non-lounge experiences), a Global Entry/TSA PreCheck application fee credit, and premium internet at eligible hotels as well.

 As the only Marriott Bonvoy option with no annual fee, this card is a solid pick for the traveler who prefers the Marriott Bonvoy brand but isn’t ready to fork over $95 or more a year.
 You won’t earn as many points as you would with its costlier counterparts, but you’re paying nothing to use it, so it’s not a bad trade.

-The introductory bonus of 50,000 bonus points for spending $2,000 in 3 months offers quite a bit of value, and it shouldn’t be too hard to get.
-Plus, you’ll get 15 Elite Night Credits from the get-go, which will qualify you for Silver Elite status.
+The introductory offer of 60,000 Bonus points for spending $2,000 in the first 3 months offers quite a bit of value, and it shouldn’t be too hard to get.
+Plus, you’ll get 15 Elite Night Credits from the get-go, which will qualify you for automatic Silver Elite status.
 This card doesn’t provide a Free Night Award, but that’s to be expected at the no annual fee tier.

-Our pick for the best Marriott Bonvoy signup bonus, this card from Chase offers 75,000 Marriott Bonvoy points for spending $3,000 in the first three months after account opening.
-The other cards have the same offer, but the lower annual fee here makes this a great value.
-Besides that, the perks (especially the Free Night Award of 35,000 points) easily make up for the $95 annual fee (since that night can be worth $400 or more).
+Our pick for the best Marriott Bonvoy card for the average traveler, this card from Chase offers 125,000 Bonus points + 1 Free Night (valued up to 50,000 points) for spending $5,000 in the first 3 months.
+Besides that, the perks (especially the Free Night Award of 35,000 points) easily make up for the annual fee (since that night can be worth $400 or more).

 You also automatically get Silver Elite status, so you’ll get more points (usually 10%) at any Marriott-brand hotel to help you earn free nights fast.
 There are some other decent benefits with Silver status, but not too many.

-Just like the other cards, you should use the Free Night Award (worth 35,000 points) to offset the annual fee — in this case, of $125.
+Just like the other cards, you should use the Free Night Award (worth 35,000 points) to offset the annual fee.
 We’ve found that 35,000 points can be worth $400 or more, depending on the property and season, so you shouldn’t have much trouble using it well if you travel a few times per year.

-This business card is pretty much like the Boundless, but it has more bonus categories and a higher annual fee.
+This business card is pretty much like the Boundless card, but it has more bonus categories and a higher annual fee.

 Rebranded Marriott Credit Cards